Qatar says 'stronger' despite year-long Gulf dispute - Journal du Cameroun

 Despite the impact of the crisis, many in Qatar view the past year’s events as a victory for Doha.

-Taxi companies offered free rides to customers to mark the anniversary and some in Qatar have even called for June 5 to be made a national holiday.
+Taxi companies offered customers free rides to mark the anniversary and some in Qatar have even called for June 5 to be made a national holiday.

+Also on Tuesday, Lolwah al-Khater, Qatar’s foreign ministry spokeswoman, said diplomatic efforts were underway by Kuwait for talks to go ahead in September.

+“Whether it takes place or not depends on the siege countries,” she said, reported Qatar News Agency

-Qatar’s National Human Rights Committee (NHRC) released a report on the eve of the anniversary claiming more than 4,000 human rights abuses had been committed against Qataris by the Saudi-led alliance over the past year.
+Meanwhile, Qatar’s National Human Rights Committee (NHRC) released a report claiming more than 4,000 human rights abuses had been committed against Qataris by the Saudi-led alliance in the past year.

 Qataris have been exposed to arbitrary arrest and routinely denied freedom of movement, according to the report by the government-appointed body detailing alleged abuses including one case of forced disappearance.